-Welcome to the Institute of Museum and Library Services' webinar, "Inspire!
-Grants for Small Museums Applicant Webinar."

-My name is Reagan Moore, and, speaking on behalf of the rest of the staff in the Office of Museum Services, we are delighted that you are able take a moment to listen to this pre-recorded webinar, and that you are interested in preparing an application for the IMLS Inspire!
+Welcome to the Institute of Museum and Library Services' webinar, "Inspire Grants for Small Museums Applicant Webinar."
+My name is Reagan Moore, and speaking on behalf of the rest of the staff in the Office of Museum Services, we're delighted that you were able to take a moment to listen to this pre-recorded webinar, and that you are interested in preparing an application for the IMLS Inspire!
 Grants for Small Museums funding opportunity.